vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 liability of kids who do not complete high school.
 Let’s book the number of people waiting for justice, mentally ill, homeless, and in prison as liabilities.
 Let’s book the value of a happy population and domestic tranquility.
-And, let’s book as a debit the extraordinary number of people on anti- depressant drugs.
+And, let’s book as a debit the extraordinary number of people on anti-depressant drugs.
 Let’s have as broad and detailed an index as possible measuring how we are achieving the goals for our nation set forward in our founding documents.